 The geographic range of wood frogs extends throughout the northeastern U.S. north to Canada and Alaska and south to northern Georgia, east to Tennessee and Kentucky.
 As a bonus cool fact: The wood frog is the only North American frog that occurs north of the Arctic Circle.

-By Allison Wells, NRCM’s senior director of public affairs, a lifelong birder, and widely published natural history writer.
+By Allison Wells, NRCM’s senior director of public affairs & communications, a lifelong birder, and widely published natural history writer.